What is Divorce Mediation?

 The Steps of the Mediation Process

-1. Initial consultation in which the mediator will thoroughly explain the process and next steps
+1. Initial consultation in which the mediator will thoroughly explain the process and next steps to both parties

-3. Move to mediation sessions
+3. Move to mediation sessions to discuss and arrive at an agreement on all issues

-Prior to your initial session, the mediator will review your financial disclosure documents and the goals of each participant.
+Prior to your initial mediation session, the mediator will review your financial disclosure documents and the expressed goals of each participant.
 At the first mediation session the mediator will explain the issues to be resolved.
 Issues usually include but are not limited to:

 - Asset Division